 (5) In subsection (4) —

-“normal evaluation” has the meaning given to that term in section 146C(3);
+normal evaluation has the meaning given to that term in section 146C(3);

-“special evaluation” has the meaning given to that term in section 146C(4).
+special evaluation has the meaning given to that term in section 146C(4).

 (6) An extension under subsection (4) is to be to a day that is not more than one year after the day that would have been the termination day had there been no extension under that subsection except that, in circumstances described in subsection (4)(d), the Director may give an extension for as long as the Director considers necessary to give the worker an opportunity to make an election.